 A style guide in web design is a document that serves as the basis for the design of a website.
 It contains specific details and instructions on the application of different site elements, including headers, buttons, colours, and codes.
 It is especially useful for consistency and continuity when more than one designer is working on a website project, when new designers get involved and need to be brought up to speed on the design direction or when there is a need to turn over the job.

 Style guides are typically based on a company’s existing brand manual.
 A brand manual contains all the essential information regarding the identity of a brand or company such as logo, colour palette, typography, messaging and implementation.
-It dictates how elements of the brand and everything associated with it should be applied on every company property, product and asset, including its website.
+It dictates how elements of the brand and everything associated with it should be applied to every company property, product and asset, including its website.
 That said, a style guide is borne out of the collaborative efforts of both web designers and their clients.

 Elements of a Style Guide